The importance of having an Energy Management System

 The continuous improvement of the Energy Management System described by the Plan-Do-Check-Act model (the Deming cycle) can only be effective if key energy data is constantly collected and analysed.

-web-based supervision and energy management software provides all the functionalities needed to monitor and manage electrical systems simply and effectively.
+SYNERGY web-based supervision and Energy Management software provides all the functionalities needed to monitor and manage electrical systems simply and effectively.

-lets you perform an accurate review of energy data and obtain a precise evaluation of your Energy Performance Indicators (EnPIs).
+SYNERGY lets you perform an accurate review of energy data and obtain a precise evaluation of your Energy Performance Indicators (EnPI’s).

-Model of the energy management system according to EN ISO 50001: 2011
+Model of the Energy Management system according to EN ISO 50001

 definition of objectives, resources, investments and planning of energy optimisation.